whhe/flink-cdc-connectors/docs/content/connectors/oceanbase-cdc.md

 Setup OceanBase and LogProxy Server
 ----------------------

-1. Setup the OceanBase cluster following the [deployment doc](https://open.oceanbase.com/docs/community/oceanbase-database/V3.1.1/deploy-the-distributed-oceanbase-cluster).
+1. Set up the OceanBase cluster following the [doc](https://github.com/oceanbase/oceanbase#quick-start).

 2. Create a user with password in `sys` tenant, this user is used in OceanBase LogProxy.
-See [user management doc](https://open.oceanbase.com/docs/community/oceanbase-database/V3.1.1/create-user-3).

    ```shell
    mysql -h${host} -P${port} -uroot